 - "Covered individual" means a person or entity who is a member of any of the following classes: - Any present or former member or officer of the PHA (except a PHA commissioner who is a participant in the program); - (2) Any employee of the PHA, or any contractor, sub-contractor or agent of the PHA, who formulates policy or who influences decisions with respect to the program; - (3) Any public official, member of a governing body, or State or local legislator, who exercises functions or responsibilities with respect to the program; or - (4) Any member of the Congress of the United States. - b.
 A covered individual may not have any direct or indirect interest in the HAP contract or in any benefits or payments under the contract (including the interest of an immediate family member of such covered individual) while such person is a covered individual or during one year thereafter. - c "Immediate family member" means the spouse, parent (including a stepparent), child (including a stepchild), grandparent, grandchild, sister or brother (including a stepsister or stepbrother) of any covered individual. - d.
-The owner certifies and is responsible for assuring that no person or entity has or will have a prohibited interest, at execution of the HAP contract, or at an time during the HAP contract term. - e.
-If a prohibited interest occurs, the owner shall promp and fully disclose such interest to the PHA and USE. - f.
-The conflict of interest prohibition under as section may be waived by the HUD field office for; od cause. g.
-No member of or delegate to the Cong ss of the - g.
-No member of or delegate to the Cong ss of the United States or resident commissioner shall 1 admitted to any share or part of the HAP contract or to any benefits which may arise from it.
+The owner certifies and is responsible for assuring that no person or entity has or will have a prohibited interest, at execution of the HAP contract, or at any time during the HAP contract term. - e.
+If a prohibited interest occurs, the owner shall promp and fully disclose such interest to the PHA and USE. - The conflict of interest prohibition under as section may be waived by the HUD field office for pod cause. - g.
+No member of or delegate to the Cong ss of the United States or resident commissioner shall y admitted to any share or part of the HAP contract or to any benefits which may arise from it.